Hi!

 It’s the moment you stop betraying yourself.

-The moment you stop performing “fine.”
+The moment you stop performing “I’m fine” game.

-The moment you move with confident intention, even when nobody claps.
+The moment you move with confident intention,

-New Orleans has always held that truth for me.
+This city has always held me.

-This city doesn’t separate the sacred from the ordinary.
+It doesn’t separate the sacred from the ordinary.

 The unseen is woven into the streets.

-The hush inside St. Louis Cathedral with the brass band out its front door.
+with a brass band out its front door.

 The candlelight.